cyfko/veridot/java/veridot-kafka/README.md

 assertEquals(data, verifiedData);

-/* Revoke the token when necessary */ tokenRevoker.

-revoke(token); // Tokens can also be revoked by passing the tracker ID instead of the token itself.
+/* Revoke the token when necessary */ tokenRevoker.revoke(token); // Tokens can also be revoked by passing the tracker ID instead of the token itself.

 assertThrows(BrokerExtractionException .class, () -> tokenVerifier.verify(token, String::toString));
 ```